Skip to content

 Batch job

-A typical usecase for grid computing is non-interactive batch job, when the user only prepares input and set of instructions at the beginning.
-The calculation itself then runs independently on user.
+A typical use case for grid computing is a non-interactive batch job, when the user only prepares input and set of instructions at the beginning.
+The calculation itself then runs independently on the user.

 1. User prepares data to be used in the calculation and instructions what is to be done with them (input files + batch script).